denizyuret/Knet.jl/docs/intro.rst

 RNN training is a bit more involved than training feed-forward models.
-We still have the prediction, gradient calculation and update steps, but not all three steps are performed after every input.
-Details will be covered elsewhere, but here is a basic algorithm: Go forward ``nforw`` steps, remembering the desired outputs and model state, then perform ``nforw`` back steps accumulating gradients, finally update the parameters and reset the network for the next iteration:
+We still have the prediction, gradient calculation and update steps, but not all three steps should be performed after every input.
+Here is a basic algorithm: Go forward ``nforw`` steps, remembering the desired outputs and model state, then perform ``nforw`` back steps accumulating gradients, finally update the parameters and reset the network for the next iteration:

 .. testcode::